cnrancher/docs-octopus/docs/en/adaptors/how-to-develop-adaptor.md

 ## Build management

-Adaptor follows the build management of Octopus, please view [Develop Octopus](../octopus/develop.md) for more details.
-Same as Octopus, Adaptor's management process consists of several stages, a stage consists of several actions.
-For convenience, the name of the action also represents the current stage.
-The overall flow relationship of action looks as below:
+Adaptor follows the build management of Octopus, please view [Develop Octopus](./develop) for more details.
+Same as Octopus, Adaptor's management process consists of several stages with several actions.
+For convenience, the name of the action represents the current stage.
+The overall relationship of action flow are described as below:

 ```text
         generate -> mod -> lint -> build -> package -> deploy
                                        \ -> test -> verify -> e2e
 ```

-Executing a stage for an Adaptor can run `make adaptor <adatpor-name> <stage name>`, for example, when executing the `test` stage for [dummy](../../adaptors/dummy) adaptor, please run `make adaptor dummy test`.
+Executing a stage for an Adaptor can run `make adaptor <adatpor-name> <stage name>`, for example, when executing the `test` stage for [dummy](./dummy) adaptor, please run `make adaptor dummy test`.

 To execute a stage will execute all actions in the previous sequence, if running `make adaptor dummy test`, it actually includes executing `generate`, `mod`, `lint`, `build` and `test` actions.

 To run an action by adding `only` command, for example, if only run `build` action, please use `make adaptor <adatpor-name> build only`.